 How a Comprehensive Energy Security Plan can Help

-Simply installing a generator or UPS does not guarantee that you will have the power needed to sustain data protection and operations.
+Simply installing a generator or UPS does not guarantee that you will have the power needed to sustain your facilities’ data protection and operations.
 A comprehensive energy security plan is a proactive approach that will provide you with protection and peace of mind.

-A security plan can help you identify points of vulnerability within your facility, and implement security measures to mitigate future problems.
+An energy security plan can help you identify points of vulnerability within your facility, and implement security measures to mitigate future problems.
 A plan requires a detailed understanding of your business, processes and power dependence.

 The first step in establishing your plan is to contract a power security study of your facility.
 A study will identify the requirements and areas of vulnerability within your facility.
 It will also provide an in-depth review of operational costs, ongoing maintenance and support, required run time, electrical integration and internal needs.